Skip to content

 On the right side is the OpenStudyBuilder application which is also only communicating with the database through the OpenStudyBuilder API.
 Other tools like a protocol tool (not open-sourced currently) also access the data needed for their use-cases through the API.
 Addition use-cases could be, but not limited to, EDC tools which use the API to import and export ODM-XML metadata updates.

 The OpenStudyBuilder API is very powerful and contains a lot of endpoints to work with the data.
 Tool integrations are typically very difficult, but will be easier by utilizing APIs.
 To integrate multiple systems is still challenging, as every tool is using different interfaces.
 To overcome integration issues, the TransCelerate DDF project is working together with CDISC on API standards.
-The OpenStudyBuilder is working on a DDF-API-Adaptor which will be included in one of the next coming releases.
+The OpenStudyBuilder has an DDF-API Endpoint available which can be used (see DDF-API Overview).
 This enables any software supporting the DDF-API standard to be also working with the OpenStudyBuilder.

 TransCelerate DDF API - Example